LP Intelligence Documentation

 👉 Full API Reference (OpenAPI / ReDoc)

-5.1 Address-Scoped Endpoints
+5.1 Account-Scoped Endpoints

-/wallets/{address}path accepts any valid EVM address (EOA or contract).
+The {address} parameter accepts any valid EVM address (EOA or contract).

 Important:

-Returned objects may include both:
+Returned swap objects include both:

 These values may differ in router, vault, multisig, or relayer-based interactions.

-GET /api/v1/wallets/{address}/positions
+GET /api/v1/uniswap-v4/accounts/{address}/swaps

 Returns swap activity executed in transactions initiated by the specified address.